 Pico de Gallo

 Prepare the tomatoes by seeding and finely dicing them, then place them in a colander in the sink.
-Sprinkle a little bit of sea salt on them and toss to coat, set aside for 20-30 minutes to allow them to drain excess liquid.
+Sprinkle a little sea salt on them and toss to coat; set aside for 20-30 minutes to allow them to drain excess liquid.
 Side Note: This will intensify their flavor and ensure that the only liquid in the bowl is the lime juice.

-Cover with wrap and set aside on the counter to allow flavors time to mingle, for at least an hour or two.
+Cover with wrap and set aside on the counter to let the flavors mingle for at least an hour or two.

 Store in an airtight container in the refrigerator.
 Enjoy.